-My inbox has been inundated with planning, preparing and calendaring courses for the past month.
-Just in case I forget that this is the season for long term planning.
-Personally, I’m feeling significant pressure to make something new and amazing happen in this next year and in the decade ahead.
+My inbox has been inundated with planning, preparing, and calendaring courses for the past month.
+Just in case I forget that this is the long-term planning season.
+I’m feeling significant pressure to make something new and amazing happen in this next year and the decade ahead.

 I am a big fan of looking ahead and setting goals.
-I LOVE to get a brand spanking new calendar and fill the pages with all the possibilities to come (and even created a day-long workshop to help others plan!).
+I LOVE to get a brand spanking new calendar, fill the pages with all the possibilities to come (and even create a day-long workshop to help others plan!).
 It’s a time I can be thoughtful and specific about changes I want to make.
 Ones that will increase the satisfaction and fulfillment in my life.
-It’s a lovely in-between time when I can get creative and dream my heart out, and not yet face the actual deadlines or details of accomplishing these goals.
+It’s a lovely in-between time when I can get creative and dream my heart out and not yet face the actual deadlines or details of accomplishing these goals.

 If you’re not, that’s okay, too.
 And this may be why.

-It may be, that just because Julius Caesar thought the first day of January was a good time to mark the beginning of a new year, it simply doesn’t align well with our internal human seasonal calendar.
+Just because Julius Caesar thought the first day of January was a good time to mark the beginning of a new year, it, unfortunately, doesn’t align well with our internal human seasonal calendar.

 January in the northern hemisphere is in the middle of winter.
 AKA…cold!
-A time when nature, the grass, leaves and flowers hide beneath a blanket of white or hardened earth.
-And I’m wondering if similarly, this is a time for us to be drawn inside toward our own center.
-A natural season for introspection, self-reflection and restoration.
+A time when nature, the grass, leaves, and flowers hide beneath a blanket of white or hardened earth.
+And I’m wondering if, similarly, this is a time for us to be drawn inside toward our center.
+A natural season for introspection, self-reflection, and restoration.
 A time of needing to let nature work its inner transformational magic for what’s coming next.
 A preparing… “cocooning” of sorts.

-For weeks now I’ve been noticing a quiet stirring.
-A need to turn inward before plowing ahead and filling my calendar with resolutions, goals and to-dos.
+For weeks now, I’ve been noticing a quiet stirring.
+I need to turn inward before plowing ahead and filling my calendar with resolutions, goals, and to-dos.
 To take just a bit more time to ask myself what I want the new year and decade to bring.

 And maybe you have noticed it too.

-For me this is a sense of wanting to be alone and being inclined to stay inside.
+This is a sense of wanting to be alone and being inclined to stay inside.
 To be introspective, read, research, covered in my down comforter or heated blanket.
-And when I dare to venture outside, I am wrapped in layers of coats, scarves, gloves and lined boots.
-I love the outdoors, but I find that recently I have preferred to watch it from inside.
+And when I dare to venture outside, I am wrapped in layers of coats, scarves, gloves, and lined boots.
+I love the outdoors, but recently I have preferred to watch it from inside.
 I’m not depressed or lonely.
-I just want to spend time alone and think.
+I want to spend time alone and think.
 To be purposeful and prepare for the growth I want in my life.
 Not quite ready to plan the minute details yet.

-Technology combined with our stone-age human brain makes it easy to forget that we are part of this cycle of rest, transformation and rebirth.
-And contrarily we try making plans for what’s to come in a time of winter.
-A time of natural “cocooning” introspection, rest and preparation for the transformation that will occur shortly.
+Technology combined with our stone-age human brain makes it easy to forget that we are part of this cycle of rest, transformation, and rebirth.
+Yet, contrarily, we try making plans for what’s to come in the time of winter.
+A time of natural “cocooning” introspection, rest, and preparation for the transformation that will occur shortly.

-This may be a time when you need to prepare and nourish yourself before laying down all those New Year’s (or new decade) resolutions.
+This may be when you need to prepare and nourish yourself before laying down all those New Year’s (or new decade’s) resolutions.

 Some things you can do now to prepare yourself for setting goals and resolutions that are right for you include:

-- Whenever possible give yourself permission to slow down.
+- Whenever possible, permit yourself to slow down.

-- Reading books that inspire you to become more self-aware of what’s really important to you.
+- Reading books that inspire you to become more self-aware of what’s important to you.